imagej/imagej.github.io/_pages/scripting/basics.md

 The command `runMacro` works only for ijm macro.
 To call a script written in another scripting languages, one should use the `runMacroFile(PathToScript, Arguments)` (respectively `IJ.runMacroFile` of the ImageJ API).
 Still using the `getArgument` to pass the variables from mainScript to subScript.

-This 1st option is however limited to ImageJ1 code style, meaning that one cannot use script parameters, or call any service in subScript.
+This 1st option is however limited to ImageJ 1.x code style, meaning that one cannot use script parameters, or call any service in subScript.
 Luckily ImageJ2 also have is own way to call a script within a script.

 ## Using ImageJ2 command